 Design patterns offer a methodological framework that we have used to clarify our focus and organize our work.
-A design pattern expresses a commonly-occurring problem, a solution to that problem, and rationale for choosing this solution [13].
+A design pattern expresses a commonly-occurring problem, a solution to that problem, and rationale for choosing this solution 7.
 This skeleton is typically fleshed out with a pattern template that includes additional supporting material; individual patterns are connected with each other in a pattern language.
-What we present here is rather different from previous pattern languages that touch on similar topics - like Liberating Voices [17], Pedagog-ical Patterns [3], and Learning Patterns [12].
+What we present here is rather different from previous pattern languages that touch on similar topics - like Liberating Voices 8, Pedagogical Patterns 9, and Learning Patterns 10.
 At the level of the pattern template, our innovation is simply to add a "What's next" annotation, which anticipates the way the pattern will continue to "resolve".

 This addition mirrors the central considerations of our approach, which is all about human interaction, and the challenges, fluidity and unpredictability that come with it.
 Something that works for one person may not work for another or may not even work for the same person in a slightly different situation.
 We need to be ready to clarify and adjust what we do as we go.
 Even so, it is hard to argue with a sensible-sounding formula like "If W applies, do X to get Y." In our view, other pattern languages often achieve this sort of common sense rationality, and then stop.
-Failure in the prescriptive model only begins when people try to define things more carefully and make context-specific changes when they actually try to put ideas into practice.
-The problem lies in the inevitable distance between do as I say, do as I do, and do with me [9, p.
-26].
+Failure in the prescriptive model only begins when people try to define things more carefully and make context-specific changes - when they actually try to put ideas into practice.
+The problem lies in the inevitable distance between do as I say, do as I do, and do with me 11.
 If people are involved, things get messy.
 They may think that they are on the same page, only to find out that their understandings are wildly different.
 For example, everyone may agree that the group needs to go "that way."
 But how far?
 How fast?
 It is rare for a project to be able to set or even define all of the parameters accurately and concisely at the beginning.
-And yet design becomes a "living language" [1, p. xvii] just insofar as it is linked to action.
-Many things have changed since Alexander suggested that "you will get the most 'power' over the language, and make it your own most effectively, if you write the changes in, at the appropriate places in the book" [1, p. xl].
-We see more clearly what it means to inscribe the changing form of design not just in the margins of a book, or even a shared wiki, but in the lifeworld itself.
-Other recent authors on patterns share similar views [16, 15, 18].
+And yet design becomes a "living language" 12 just insofar as it is linked to action.
+Many things have changed since Alexander suggested that "you will get the most 'power' over the language, and make